top of page

 Lichens - Because of their strange shape, and being crossed-sectioned in amber, lichens can display fantastic character.
 Not very rare.

-Indonesian Amber Colors What this amber lacks in insects and hardness, it makes up for in size and colors.
+What this amber lacks in insects and hardness, it makes up for in size and colors.
 Truly stunning blue colors can be found in large pieces of amber.
 Not to mention the greens that tend to combine with the blues, and how they shine in the sun.

 Deep Blue Indonesian Amber - A very high-grade piece.
 Rare, but abundant, and highly sought after.

-Zebra Indonesian Amber Zebra amber is amber mixed with clay.
+Zebra amber is amber mixed with clay.
 This area, being very tectonically active, means the earth has cooked and stirred this amber and clay underground for millions of years, giving it a very mixed look.
 This has been excellent for its colors, but terrible for its insect fossils preservation.

-Blue Indonesian Amber There are very rich, gemmy blue colored ambers that come out of Sumatra, Indonesia.
+There are very rich, gemmy blue colored ambers that come out of Sumatra, Indonesia.
 It is caused by the yellow amber mixing with dark coal deposits underground for millenia.

 Raw Blue - A-grade raw blue amber.
 A good candidate for polishing.
 Not rare due to its abundance, but valuable to collectors.

-Polished blue Indonesian Amber
+Polished blue AAA grade Indonesian Amber

 Polished Blue - 3 polished pieces of gemmy blue amber.
 This AAA blue is quite rare, and sought after.

-Blue zebra Indonesian amber
+Blue Zebra Indonesian Amber

 Blue Zebra Amber - In a large sphere shape.
 Such size and color would be unheard of in most deposits.